Our Church

 Forest Path Statement of Faith

-The Forest Path is an interspiritual ministry dedicated to exploring and realizing spiritual wisdom through direct experience, centered around our practices of contemplation, meditation, engagement with worldly life, and the sacramental use of ayahuasca.
+The Forest Path is a 501(c)(3) interspiritual ministry dedicated to exploring and realizing spiritual wisdom through direct experience, centered around our practices of contemplation, meditation, engagement with worldly life, and the sacramental use of ayahuasca.

 Our mission embraces the rich tapestry of diverse religious and spiritual traditions, philosophical reflections, and the intrinsic harmony of the natural world.
 We emphasize the importance of ritual, sacrament, and communion, with ayahuasca playing a pivotal role.
 We believe this sacred brew of vine and leaf holds the keys to a universal and harmonious understanding of the nature of reality and the source of life.